 Yes, actively using digital banking tools alongside traditional branch services helps banks better understand your behavior and needs.
 This engagement allows them to offer personalized services and competitive rates tailored to your financial profile.

-Banks use data analytics to analyze customer behavior and financial patterns, enabling them to offer solutions and competitive rates proactively.
+Banks use data analytics to analyze customer behavior and financial patterns, enabling them to proactively offer solutions and competitive rates.
 Customers who share their financial goals and engage with their bank benefit from more personalized and advantageous offers.

 Prepare by consolidating your accounts, maintaining a strong financial history, and understanding local banking competition.
 Communicate regularly with your banker, highlight your loyalty, and compare offers from multiple banks to negotiate the best possible rates.